 For years the sand hills around the city of Kermit have been a popular spot for off-road sand duning, dune surfing and camping.
 In 2016, the park was close to the public after being sold to a private company.
 It is now used for fracking and sand mining.

-Salt Basin Dunes at Guadalupe Mountains National Park
+Salt Basin Dunes at Guadalupe Mountains National Park – Sandboarding not allowed

 Another State Park of the Chihuahuan Desert, situated on the border with New Mexico and famous for its stunning White Sand Dunes.
 The sand takes it color from a mineral called gypsum, and forms a unique environment for both wildlife and vegetation.
-Because of the presence of vegetation, sandboarding cannot be practiced on the Salt Basin; thankfully, this area extends to the more sandsports friendly White Sand Dunes National Park which can easily be reached from Texas.
+Because of the presence of vegetation, sandboarding cannot be practiced on the Salt Basin; thankfully, this area extends to the more sandsports friendly White Sand Dunes National Park in New Mexico which can easily be reached from Texas.
 White sands sledding and surfing down gypsum sand fields is a unique experience you cannot miss out on.